Public Art in Pasadena: 12 Must-See Sculptures and Murals

 MEMORIAL PARK METRO STATION

-All of Pasadena's stations on the Metro's Gold Line have public art.
-The Memorial Park Station that serves Old Town and the Rose Bowl features a large scale piece by Californian artist John Valadez.
+All of Pasadena's stations on the Metro's A Line have public art.
+The Memorial Park Station that serves Old Pasadena and the Rose Bowl features a large scale piece by Californian artist John Valadez.
 It pays homage to indigenous artists whose ancient pictures and carvings have been discovered throughout Southern California.
 Stylized figures and reptiles are brought to life in aluminum cut outs that evoke Native American tribal designs.
 They hang high, suspended from columns, filling the cavernous space with an intricate, 100-foot undulating composition.
 It's a very compelling reason to #lookup.

 Film buffs will appreciate Countdown Leader, a 20 x 6-foot ceramic tile mural on the exterior of a residential building at 217 South Marengo Avenue.
 Artist Brady Houghton installed the piece in 2007.
 A countdown leader is the length of film attached to the beginning and end of a reel to feed into the projector, a nostalgic visual any cinema fan will recognize.